annafornal/hello-world/README.md

 # hello-world
-learning to code
+I'm learning to code \n
-making changes tp my new code so I learn how github works.
-I found out that commits are just saved changes.
+Making changes to my new code so I learn how github works.\n I found out that commits are just saved changes.